kuleshov-aleksei/co2mon-docker/README.md

 docker run -d --name co2 -p 23123:80 --device=/dev/bus/usb/001/004 debug-image
 ```

-Also, you can run this image using docker-compose:
+Also, you can run this image using docker-compose (customize device path and exposed port):
 ```
 docker-compose up -d
 ```